dorkbox/SystemTray/README.md

 ---

-Professional, cross-platform **SystemTray** support for *Swing/AWT*, *GtkStatusIcon*, and *AppIndicator* system-tray types for java applications.
+Professional, cross-platform **SystemTray** support for *Swing/AWT*, *GtkStatusIcon*, and *AppIndicator* system-tray types for java applications on Java 6+.

-This library provides **OS-native** menus and **Swing** menus.
- - *Swing menus* are the default preferred type, offering more features (images attached to menu entries, text styling, etc) and a consistent look & feel across all platforms.
+This library provides **OS Native** menus and **Swing/AWT** menus, depending on the OS and Desktop Environment.
+Linux/Unix will automatically choose Native menus, Windows will choose Swing, and MacOS will choose AWT.
- - *Native* menus, should one want them, follow the specified look and feel of that OS and are limited by what is supported on the OS.
+ - Please note that *Native* menus, follow the specified look and feel of that OS and are limited by what is supported on the OS.
 Consequently they are not consistent across all platforms.

+&nbsp;
+&nbsp;

 The following unique problems are also solved by this library:
 1. *Sun/Oracle* system-tray icons on gnu/linux **do not** support images with transparent backgrounds
-2. *Sun/Oracle* system-tray and *SWT* system-tray implementations **do not** support app-indicators, which are necessary on different distributions of gnu/linux
+2. *Sun/Oracle* system-tray and *SWT* system-tray implementations **do not** support app-indicators, which are necessary on different distributions of gnu/linux and unix.
 3. *Sun/Oracle* system-tray menus on Windows **look absolutely horrid**
 4. *Sun/Oracle* system-tray icons on Windows are **hard-coded** to a max size of 24x24 (it was last updated in *2006*)
 5. *Sun/Oracle* system-tray menus on MacOS **do not** always respond to both mouse buttons, where Apple menus do
 6. MacOS and Windows *native* menus **do not** support images attached to menu entries
-7. Gnu/Linux AppIndicator *native* menus **do not** support text styling

 This is for cross-platform use, specifically - linux 32/64, mac 32/64, and windows 32/64.
 Java 6+